biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 You can set a background image for your banner by setting the `background-image` property.

 In Visual Studio Code, create a new folder named `assets` and copy there an image that you want to use as a background image for your banner.
+You can use your own image for the banner or choose one of the banner images available [here](./assets/).

 Once you have the image, you can copy the following code in the `index.css` file to set the background image.